 Are you prepared to make your customer’s problem YOUR problem?

-Even to this day, that line is still etched in my mind and it was, and continues to be, one of the most remarkable statements that I have ever heard from a customer service perspective!
-I was totally delighted, and that remarkable service was so memorable that I continue to tell this story all the time.
+Even to this day, that line is still etched in my mind.
+And it was, and continues to be, one of the most remarkable statements that I have ever heard from a customer service perspective!
+I was totally delighted.
+And that world-class service was so memorable that I continue to tell this story all the time.

 If you aren’t willing to make your customer’s problem your problem, then who will?
 Your competition?

-When was the last time that you made your customer’s problem your problem?
+When was the last time you made your customer’s problem your problem?